SimplyBuilt/SimonSays/README.md

     end

 Let's start with an example; here we'll create a reports resource that only Admin's with support access to use.
+The roles are supplied within the `authorize_resource` method.
+Note that, multiple roles can be supplied; access is granted if one or more are met.

     # routes.rb
     # Reports resource for Admins